Radio Alhara

 Radio Alhara (راديو الحارة in Arabic) is a Palestinian online radio station broadcasting from Bethlehem since its launch in March 2020.
 The station grew in public notoriety when it launched a solidarity campaign with protests surrounding the Sheikh Jarrah controversy, which it termed the "Sonic Liberation Front."

 In addition to radio shows broadcast in solidarity with international movements for self-determination, the station raises awareness around the civil and human rights issues facing Palestinians living under Israeli occupation.
 Radio Alhara has received support from a global coalition of musicians and its shows have been syndicated on stations internationally.
 The station has also organized a fundraising campaign for relief following the 2020 Beirut explosion and broadcast shows in solidarity with Mahsa Amini protests in Iran.

 Early history

-Radio AlHara was founded by group of friends Yazan Khalili, Yousef Anastas, Elias Anastas, Said Abu Jaber and Mothanna Hussein in March 2020.
+Radio AlHara was founded by group of friends Yazan Khalili, Yousef Anastas, Elias Anastas, Said Abu Jaber, Mothanna Hussein and Ibrahim Owais in March 2020.
 They were located in Bethlehem, Ramallah, and Amman.
 The show started as an online music broadcasting space between these cities, open to the public sending contributions via a Dropbox link and multi-language presentation.
 They received contributions as not only music, but also sound content, visual, and art and was a communal project from its beginnings.

 Yousef and Elias Anastas were influenced by their background in architecture in their approach to this project - "For us, architecture is very much linked to music at its core.
 It is about fluidity and how objects and spaces interpenetrate each other.
 This relates very powerfully with music".